codecapsules-io/codecapsules-docs/docs/tutorials/redis_queue.md

 ![ConnectToGitHub](./assets/tutorials/redis_queue/github_connect.png)

-From there you need to login to your GitHub account, select your username, press “Only select repositories” and then select the repository containing your project from the list.
-Finally press install and authorise.
+Log in to your GitHub account, select your username, press “Only select repositories”, and then select the repository containing your project from the list.
+Finally press "Install & Authorize".

 ![SelectRepo](./assets/tutorials/redis_queue/select_repo.png)

-## Create Redis Database Capsule
+## Creating a Redis Database Capsule

 Next we can enter our "Personal Space" and create a Capsule.
-A space allows you to organise one or more Capsules together.
-Inside this Space create a new Capsule.
+A Space allows you to organise one or more Capsules together.
+Inside this Space, create a new Capsule.

 The first Capsule we will create is the Redis Data Capsule.
 Select "Data Capsule" from the list and select your GitHub repository.